 Posture also plays a huge role during your pregnancy.
 Sia from Diary of a Fit Mommy encourages mothers to wear a belly support during pregnancy.
 Poor posture is actually a huge factor if you’ve developed diastasis recti due to weak core muscles.

 Also, it’s important to refrain from tucking in your pelvis.
 For a better posture make a habit by sticking out your butt to build the support in your back.
 All in all, be aware of your posture while you’re going about your daily activities.

 In actuality, strengthening your core can definitely help before you get pregnant.
 But during your pregnancy running or doing cardio is a safer alternative for a great ab workout.
 Isolation exercises are not the best during pregnancy because you should always limit yourself to 20 minutes of exercise a day.

 Also, you don’t want to necessarily exhaust one body part within those 20 minutes.
 Implementing a workout to target multiple body parts is an optimal way to stay safe during your pregnancy as well as completing a workout beneficial for your health.

 Exercises for Diastasis Recti Post Pregnancy

 Physical therapy is a great option to bring the belly muscles back into line.
-The Tupler technique involves certain exercises while wearing a belly splint, which protects and holds ab muscles together.
-It’s best that you work with a certified trainer and or physical therapist that specialize in diastasis recti before you begin exercising.
+The Tupler Technique involves certain exercises while wearing a belly splint, which protects and holds ab muscles together.
+It’s best that you work with a certified trainer or physical therapist that specialize in diastasis recti before you begin exercising.

 The trainer or therapist should understand the importance of the condition and work with you to safely strengthen your core without any further injury.
 Pilates may also help you strengthen and activate the deeper belly muscles.